ubccpsc/310/README.md

 <!-- 2 weeks -->

-* January 8 (Jan 15 final sub): ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
+* January 15: ([Deliverable 0](project/Deliverable0.md)) This will be an individual deliverable and will be graded before the Add/Drop date.
 You should aim to exceed 70% on this deliverable if you want to succeed at the project.

 <!-- 3 weeks -->